malston/control-plane-nsxt/README.md

 # Deploy Control Plane onto NSX-T

-This repo contains scripts and terraform configurations to deploy a control plane, opsmanager and PKS to NSX-T. It assumes that NSX-T has been installed and configured with a T0 Router.
+This repo contains scripts and terraform configurations to deploy a control plane, Ops Manager and Concourse to NSX-T. It assumes that NSX-T has been installed and configured with a T0 Router.

-### Setup Variables
+## Setup Variables

 ```sh
 cat > .envrc <<EOF